Journalist | Media Trainer | Consultant

 I’ve worked with 1,000+ journalists, activists, and faith leaders to improve media coverage of human rights topics in 50+ countries.
-I design and lead workshops for Taboom Media, Thomson Reuters Foundation, Global Investigative Journalism Network, Hivos, Global Fund, Arcus Foundation, National Endowment for Democracy, Other Foundation, Religion News Service, INERELA+, GIN-SSOGIE, and local NGOs across Africa.
+I design and lead workshops for Taboom Media, Thomson Reuters Foundation, Global Investigative Journalism Network, Hivos, Global Fund, Arcus Foundation, National Endowment for Democracy, Other Foundation, Religion News Service, INERELA+, GIN-SSOGIE, All Out, and local NGOs across Africa.
 My handbooks help journalists cover sensitive topics and human rights defenders implement media advocacy campaigns.
 I’m a frequent guest speaker and panel host at major media and human rights conferences around the world.

 I advise, fundraise, and write research reports for international foundations and NGOs.
-Current and past clients include the National Democratic Institute, International Media Support, European Journalism Centre, Swedish Ministry for Foreign Affairs, Rafto Foundation for Human Rights, KAICIID, Heinrich Böll Foundation, Arcus Foundation, Cooperation for the Development of Emerging Countries (COSPE), Children's Radio Foundation, DignityUSA, and local NGOs across Africa.
+Current and past clients include the National Democratic Institute, Internews, International Media Support, European Journalism Centre, Swedish Ministry for Foreign Affairs, Rafto Foundation for Human Rights, KAICIID, Heinrich Böll Foundation, Arcus Foundation, Cooperation for the Development of Emerging Countries (COSPE), Children's Radio Foundation, DignityUSA, Gender DynamiX, and local NGOs across Africa.